The fragile refuge of routines in a time of uncertainty

 Then I wonder about the routines of our fragile safety net, and how they normally enable routine for so many.
 How are emergency rooms having to change their routines, triaging between the normal load of crisis and the demand for testing?
 How are the food banks in my city having to adjust, with people hoarding instead of giving?
 Where are the families that count on donations of tissue and toilet paper going to get the goods they need to stay clean?
 How are the shelters handling acting on guidance about avoiding large gatherings in unventilated spaces?
 What routine is left when the routines of the organizations that offer shelter, social support, food, internet access, transportation, and health care are disrupted?

-If there’s anything I hope we learn from this pandemic, it’s the fragility of our not only our individual routines, but these societal ones.
+If there’s anything I hope we learn from this pandemic, it’s the fragility of not only our individual routines, but our societal ones.
 There’s nothing all that resilient about our economy, our safety nets, our wealth, our government.
 They’re as robust as we make them, which is not much.
-Long ago, our country collectively decided that government and it’s guarantees are not worth investing in.
+Long ago, our country collectively decided that government and its guarantees are not worth investing in.
 We’re getting what we paid for, which is collapse.

 So while I work to stabilize my own personal routines in this time of uncertainty, I’ll be thinking about how to stabilize the other larger routines for which I’m responsible for: the education of students in the Information School, the lives of the increasingly impoverished people in my city, and the lives of the billions more in my state, country, and planet with too little to count on in crisis.
 As we try to survive this likely public health disaster, let’s plan to survive the next one better.